GTaherzadeh/SPRINT/README.md

 Cite: Taherzadeh, G., Yang, Y., Zhang, T., Liew, A. W. C., & Zhou, Y. (2016).
 Sequence‐based prediction of protein–peptide binding sites using support vector machine.
 Journal of computational chemistry, 37(13), 1223-1229.

 Instruction:
-* Protein sequences are labeled as 1 and 0 for binding and non-binding residues, respectively.
+* Protein-peptide dataset are stored in Data directory.
+Dataset file contains protein sequences labeled as 1 and 0 for binding and non-binding residues, respectively.
+Train and test files contain actual binding residues used in this study.
 * Run ./SPRINT.py for feature extraction and peptide binding site prediction.
 * Find the pre-trained model and protein-peptide complexes in pdb format in Release.